 Written by: Greg Ellifritz

-I really like Daniel Coyle’s blog.
-Daniel is the author of the book The Talent Code and does tremendous research in the field of enhancing human performance.
-His recent blog post, Your Best Training Session Ever, got me thinking about how a lot of firearms and combatives force-on-force training could be conducted much better than it usually is.
+Daniel Coyle is the author of the book The Talent Code.
+He conducts outstanding research in the field of enhancing human performance.
+His blog post, Your Best Training Session Ever, got me thinking about how a lot of firearms and combatives force-on-force training could be dramatically improved.

 Read Daniel’s account of a trauma surgeon talking about the best training session he had ever witnessed.
 It was what the author calls a “live action role play,” essentially the same type of scenario-based training that we combatives instructors hold up as the pinnacle of training for our students.